awesome-vacuum/awesome-vacuum/README.md

 # awesome-vacuum

-A list of free and open source Software and Hardware projects which can be used to build and control a robot vacuum.
+A curated list of free and open source Software and Hardware projects which can be used to build and control a robot vacuum.

 --------------------